vlang/v/doc/docs.md

 println('hello world')
 ```

+Note: if you do not use explicitly `fn main() {}`, you need to make sure, that all your
+declarations, come before any variable assignment statements, or top level function calls,
+since V will consider everything after the first assignment/function call as part of your
+implicit main function.

 ## Running a project folder with several files

 Suppose you have a folder with several .v files in it, where one of them